 The country consists of 1,192 coral islands which are grouped into of 26 atolls, spread from north to south.
 The atolls are made out of live coral reefs and sandbars that form a 900 km ridge spanning the entire length of the country, rising steeply from the Indian Ocean, and creating an ideal place for nutrients and marine life to gather.

 Is fishing allowed in the Maldives?

 The inhabited islands (villages and towns) and remote, uninhabited islands are ok to fish.

-This is an excerpt of the Maldivian fishing regulations that could be of interest to you: (You can read the entire document here).
+Here are a few Maldivian fishing regulations that you should know: (You can read the entire document here).

 - If the distance from the beach to the reef edge of the inhabited island is greater than 1,000 meters, fishing beyond the 700 meter boundary of the reef is open to all;

-- Fishing other than by use of nets is permitted from the reefs of Male.
+- You may not use nets to fish from the reefs of Male.

 What You Can’t Do When Fishing in the Maldives: